Bralor/netlab/README.md

 ```

 ### 2. Runtest option
-A variant in which the integration tests will run (see [test suit](#test-suit)).
+A variant in which the integration tests will run (see [Test suits](#test-suit)).
 It is necessary to run with "-m" switch.
 This option has two modes.

 #### 2.1 Save mode
 Save the kernel routing tables for selected scenario to :data: folder in the specified test case's folder.